Approved October 2017, Amended October 2020

 The online form below requests the following information:

-- Does complainant wish to remain anonymous during the course of any investigation?
-AIHA will strive to maintain confidentiality to the fullest extent possible.
+- Does complainant wish to remain anonymous during any investigation?
+AIHA will fully strive to maintain confidentiality.

 - Did complainant feel physically threatened or harassed by person(s) involved prompting this complaint?